jthomperoo/custom-pod-autoscaler-experiments/dissertation.md

   into the autoscaler image.
 - Configuration options.
   - How frequently the autoscaler runs.
-  - Minimum and Maximum replicas
+  - Minimum and maximum replicas.
   - Which resource to target for scaling.
   - Timeouts for metric and evaluation gathering.
 - Can delete the autoscaler.